ahasanbegovic/dspic-guitar-pedal/README.md

 ## Circuit

-Designed using Altium Designer v17.1.5 Build 472.
-Based around a breakout board for a dsPIC60F6014A-PF microcontroller designed and sold by Mikroelektronika (see Resources for documentation).
-Third party models sourced from [SnapEDA](https://www.snapeda.com/home/) included in the `circuit` directory.
+The circuit is designed using Altium Designer v17.1.5 Build 472.
+It is based around a breakout board for the dsPIC60F6014A-PF microcontroller designed and sold by Mikroelektronika (see Resources for documentation).
+Third party models sourced from [SnapEDA](https://www.snapeda.com/home/).
+All the project files (including the third party models) can be found in the `circuit` directory.

 ## Code